You don’t have an account yet? Then register now and save time when making your bookings!

 IntercityHotel Berlin-Brandenburg Airport

-Highlights: WiFi (free of charge), lavish buffet breakfast, bistro lounge and bar offering cakes and snacks, FreeCityTicket granting use of local public transport in Berlin and Potsdam at no charge, sauna and gym (closed due to renovations), 6 conference and function rooms for up to 210 people.The 198 rooms are decorated in warm colors and offer leisure and business travellers a cozy and comfortable atmosphere.
+Highlights: WiFi (free of charge), lavish buffet breakfast, bistro lounge and bar offering cakes and snacks, FreeCityTicket granting use of local public transport in Berlin and Potsdam at no charge, sauna and gym, 6 conference and function rooms for up to 210 people.The 198 rooms are decorated in warm colors and offer leisure and business travellers a cozy and comfortable atmosphere.
 All rooms are equipped with a flat-screen TV, radio, work desk, laptop safe, minibar and air-conditioning.

 Bright, modern, and fully air-conditioned rooms on the lower floors with SAT-TV and free of charge SKY channels, WiFi included.
 The bathroom is equipped with shower, toilet, hairdryer and additional vanity mirror.